Skip to content

 Executives have always dreamed of a "single source of truth" to measure marketing performance and avoid wasting advertising budgets.
 Then came the wake-up call with iOS14, when Apple allowed users to disable tracking.
 In the post-iOS14 era, marketing attribution is about combining methods to calibrate your business model so you know which levers drive performance and make growth targets achievable.

-In this article I'll share insights and experiences from my Marketing Mix Modeling Service.
+In this article, I'll share insights and experiences from my Marketing Mix Modeling Service.

 Table of Contents